The Village staff and employees strive to provide the best service possible to our residents, while keeping your property taxes as low as possible.

 • Ability to pass a personal interview, physical and drug screen when applicable.

-• Experience in successfully dealing with the public, in person and over the phone, on a very frequent basis, including the ability to handle irate, difficult and demanding customers with professionalism and courtesy.
+• Experience and demeanor to successfully deal with the public, in person, in virtual meetings, and over the phone, on a very frequent basis, including the ability to handle irate, difficult and demanding customers with professionalism and courtesy preferred.

 ADA COMPLIANCE